thekalinga/thekalinga.in/_posts/2022-12-25-self-certification-wrong-diagnosis/2022-12-25-self-certification-wrong-diagnosis.md

 > I agree that the _collegium system_ must be more transparent.
 In the recent past, the proceedings of the _collegium_ have been put in the public domain.
 There is a greater transparency now. ...

 We still have no idea why any decision is made the way its made in _collegium system_[^collegium-system], but still Judiciary gives itself self-certificates about "greater transparency".
 Everyone knows the essential element needed to move to higher in the food chain within Indian Judiciary is lobbying of politicians & Judges --- both influence peddling.
-I personally heard stories (from trusted lawyers) there is a pay-to-appointment scheme atleast at High Court level i.e open corruption.
+I personally heard stories (from trusted lawyers) that there is a pay-to-appointment scheme, atleast at High Court level i.e open corruption.

 Since Indian Judiciary has weaponized _Contempt of Court_ power to attack whistleblowers, silence critics & shield itself from accountability, what's the basis for these claims about alleged transparency (self-certification) from Indian Judiciary --- let alone "greater transparency"?